-There was one retiree reported with an accelerated benefit election and a missing accelerated benefit amount and end date.
+There was 1 retiree reported with an accelerated benefit election, who is younger than the accelerated age and is missing the accelerated benefit amount and end date.
 We assumed the accelerated period has ended.

-There were retired members reported with a survivor option and an invalid or missing survivor gender (360 members) and/or survivor date of birth (296 members).
+There were retired members reported with a survivor option and an invalid or missing survivor gender (362 members) and/or survivor date of birth (298 members).
 We used the valuation assumptions if the survivor gender or date of birth was missing or invalid.